astronge/guitar-explorer/README.md

 The data cleanser utilizes the Pandas library, and Jupyter Notebook was used for data exploration and developing the data cleansing steps.

-The Data Pusher uses the Firebase Admin library to delete the previous dataset and write the cleaned data to Firestore database.
+The Data Pusher uses the Firebase Admin library to delete the previous dataset and write the cleaned data to the database.

 #### Database
 The Google Cloud Firestore NoSQL database is used as the backend for this project.

 #### Data Visualization
-The data visualization is a web-based application (HTML/CSS/Javascript) that both retrieves the data from the database and then renders it.
+The data visualization is a web-based application (HTML/CSS/Javascript) that both fetches the data from the database and then renders it once the data have been fully retrieved.
 Used libraries: d3.js, dc.js, crossfilter.js, Bootstrap 4, Bootstrap Material Design.

 ### Description of Files
-Data ETL Pipeline
+Data ETL Pipeline (guitar_scraper)

 File                              |  Description
 ----------------------------------|------------------------------------------------------------------------------------